EnterpriseDB/edb-ansible/roles/setup_pemagent/README.md

-# setup_pemserver
+# setup_pemagent

-This Ansible Galaxy Role Installs and configure PEM server.
+This Ansible Galaxy Role Installs and configure PEM agents.

 **Not all Distribution or versions are supported on all the operating systems available.**